 Quick Summary

-This article reviews the best at-home red light therapy (RLT) devices across budgets, explaining that RLT supports skin health, muscle recovery, and inflammation reduction when devices use effective wavelengths (primarily 660nm red + 850nm near-infrared) and solid irradiance (50+ mW/cm²).
+RLT supports skin health, muscle recovery, and inflammation reduction when devices use effective wavelengths (primarily 660nm red + 850nm near-infrared) and solid irradiance (50+ mW/cm²).

-It prioritizes practical factors like power, coverage, and consistency over hype.
+Choose a device that prioritizes practical factors like power, coverage, and consistency over hype.
 Top recommendations include the Hooga HG1000 as the best overall/sweet spot for most people (half-body, professional-grade power at $599), Hooga HG300 for budget entry ($199), and Kineon MOVE+ Pro for targeted joint pain ($499–$699).
 Avoid underpowered, cheap devices.

 Table of Contents